jplatta/practice_coding/practical_ood_in_ruby/chap_six/code.md

   end
 end
 ```
-#### MountainBike and RoadBike currentky know how to interact with superclass which is indicated by the sends to `super` in `initialize` and `spares`.
-To further decouple the MountainBike and RoadBike from Bicycle, add the `post_initialize` and `local_spares` hook messages.
+#### MountainBike and RoadBike currently know how to interact with their superclass which is indicated by the sends to `super` in `initialize` and `spares`.
+To further decouple the MountainBike and RoadBike from Bicycle, i.e. reduce the knowledge of Bicycle that MountainBike and RoadBike depend on, add the `post_initialize` and `local_spares` hook messages.
 ```ruby
 class Bicycle
   attr_reader :size, :chain, :tire_size # promoted from Roadbike